 "I had no confidence in him.
+I

-I not having a law license in either felt he was a bluffer and a schemer, had already found at least 18 Ford and his (contracts) were in Eng- and Firestone cases in Mexico lish and poorly made," he said.
+and his (contracts) were in Eng- and Firestone cases in Mexico lish and poorly made," he said.

 But if Gonzalez declined to work with Celis, other Mexicans had no such reservations about his get-rich offers, even if they later complained bitterly about getting stiffed.